 Make Kibble And Raw Combinations Safer

-Adding probiotics to your dog’s meals carries two benefits.
-First, adding friendly bacteria to your dog’s diet will help crowd out the harmful, pathogenic bacteria.
-This includes E coli, salmonella, listeria and campylobacter.
-And friendly bacteria inhibits salmonella activity.
+Adding probiotics to your dog’s meals will help crowd out the harmful, pathogenic bacteria like E. coli, salmonella, listeria and campylobacter.
+And salmonella activity can be inhibited friendly bacteria.

 Apple Cider Vinegar

 Just add a tsp to Tbsp for every 50 pounds of body weight.

 And if you’re switching from kibble to raw, here’s one extra tip …